Courtney Henggeler

 Courtney Healy Henggeler (/'hɛŋglər/ born December 11, 1978) is an American former actress known for her starring role as Amanda LaRusso in the Netflix comedy-drama television series Cobra Kai.
 She is also known for playing Sheldon Cooper's twin sister, Missy, in The Big Bang Theory.

 Early life and education

-Born in Phillipsburg, New Jersey, Henggeler grew up in Pennsylvania in the Poconos until she was 14 when she moved to her parents' hometown of Seaford, New York on the South Shore of Long Island.
+Born on December 11, 1978, in Phillipsburg, New Jersey, Henggeler grew up in Pennsylvania in the Poconos until she moved to her parents' hometown of Seaford, New York, on the South Shore of Long Island at age 14.
 After graduating from Seaford High School, Henggeler enrolled at SUNY Fredonia but dropped out and moved to Los Angeles two years later, where she received her first acting lessons.
-She credits her childhood best friend Patti for making her audition for a high school production of Carousel when she was in 9th grade.
+Henggeler credits her childhood best friend Patti for making her audition for a high school production of Carousel when Henggeler was in the ninth grade.